 Donetsk is at the heart of a rebellion that opposes centralized rule from Kiev and wants Russia to annex parts of the predominantly Russian-speaking region.

-The same is largely true for Luhansk where the former Soviet paratrooper Valery Bolotov was elected president of the breakaway region last month.
+The same is largely true for Luhansk, where a former Soviet paratrooper, Valery Bolotov, has been elected president.

-Given the separatists’ lack of unity, Walker finds it difficult to believe that Poroshenko would be willing to negotiate with any of them.
+Given the separatists’ lack of unity, Walker finds it difficult to believe Poroshenko could negotiate with any of them.
 “Nor is it in the least clear who to invite to the negotiating table.”

 Complicating the problem further, participants in the uprisings have different preferences, ranging from institutionalized protections for Russians and Russian speakers, administrative decentralization, full autonomy, independence or incorporation into Russia.
 And of course the preferences of the pro-Russian forces in the east do not necessarily reflect the preferences of the public as a whole.

 Despite seizing Ukraine’s Crimean Peninsula in March and massing tens of thousands of troops on the eastern border of its former satellite state, it has stopped short of endorsing the Ukrainian separatists’ calls for annexation.
 Rather, it proposes to turn Ukraine into a federation to give ethnic Russians and Russian speakers in the southeast more of a direct say in how they are governed.

 The authorities in Kiev see this as a ploy to divide the country.